1211711/cogsi2526-1211711-1210631/CA5/Part1/README.md

 ![Docker tag and push](img/dockerHubPushServerCMD.png)

-With this, the images were correctly published to docker hub, as it can be seen:
+With this, the images were correctly published to _docker hub_, as it can be seen:

 ![Docker hub chat-server](img/dockerHubPushServer.png)

 ![Docker hub tut-rest](img/dockerHubPushRest.png)

-Now we can execute `docker pull` in order to pull the relevant images from the docker hub itself, for example:
+Now we can execute `docker pull` in order to pull the relevant images from the _docker hub_ itself, for example:

 ![Docker pull](img/dockerHubPull.png)

-With this docker retrieves a specific image and all its layers, storing them locally so that we can create containers using it.
+With this _docker_ retrieves a specific image and all its layers, storing them locally so that we can create containers using it.

 ---